|Years||1979 FISA Youth Championships (4+ 8th)

 Full reports of Jo’s years in the openweight GB team can be read here:

-Having taken the calendar year 1984 off from her law degree at King’s College, London, Jo went travelling in America after the LA Olympics.
+Having taken the calendar year 1984 off from her law degree at King’s College, London, After the LA Olympics, Jo stayed in America, coaching at UCLA for a few months and travelling around.
 “I just milked all the invitations I got because I was an Olympian,” she remembers.
 “I hung out with the Beach Boys in Malibu because they’d done a concert in the Olympic village and then they invited me.
 I being back stage at the Hollywood Bowl and just had an amazing time.”
 Once she got back she focused her attention on her studies, and graduated in the summer of 1985, the first season she hadn’t rowed in eight years.